 In order to be eligible for Social Security disability insurance (SSDI) benefits, you need to be under full retirement age and have paid a certain amount via payroll deductions into the Social Security system.

 The most common reason that an SSDI claimant receives a technical denial is because he or she hasn't worked long enough to have paid in enough to be covered under the Social Security disability program.
 How many years you need to have worked depends on your age.
 For instance, if you are 50 years old, you need to have worked seven years at a job that pays into Social Security.
 For more information, see our section on SSDI eligibility.

 If you haven't worked in recent years, another reason you might receive a technical denial is that you were not found disabled before the date you were last insured.
 SSD insurance coverage will lapse after a certain amount of time if you stop paying FICA taxes into the system.
 The date your SSDI lapses is called the DLI (date last insured).
 As a general rule, you must have worked for five out of the last ten years to qualify for Social Security disability benefits.
 For instance, if you worked your whole life but stopped working exactly six years ago, your DLI would have been exactly one year ago.
 If you can provide records that prove that your disability existed before your DLI, you may be able to successfully appeal the denial (see below).
-For more inforamtion, see our article on DLI.
+For more information, see our article on DLI.

-Supplemental Security Income, or SSI, is a needs-based disability benefit program.
+Supplemental Security Income, or SSI, is a needs-based (low-income) disability benefit program.
 There are no past earnings requirements for SSI.
 However, to be eligible for SSI benefits, you must not exceed strict income and asset limits.
 Most technical denials in SSI cases are due to the applicant exceeding these limits.
 For information on the income and asset limits, see our section on SSI eligibility.